Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 In this strategy, brands place ads on digital marketing channels and pay the channel/publisher only when someone clicks on or views the ad.

-A marketing agency worked with a wholesale distributor to boost conversions and brand visibility through social media marketing.
+A marketing agency worked with a plumbing business to boost conversions and brand visibility through social media marketing.

-The performance marketing strategy included both paid social media ads and organic posts to boost engagement.
+The performance marketing strategy included branded and community-centered organic posts to build a strong social media presence and boost engagement.

-The marketing agency focused on Instagram and Facebook ads that were created for lead generation in addition to driving conversions, and reconnecting with social media users who had previously engaged with the brand.
+The marketing agency focused on informational and promotional Facebook posts that were created for lead generation in addition to driving conversions, and building stronger connections with social media users.

 Consistent content across the brand’s social media profiles were also planned to increase organic impressions.